 - Varieties with possible floral value include Stewartstown, Blue Streak, Irette, Rubykins, Bluestem, Pescara, Nancy Saunders, Melanostachys, Mount Aso, Scarlet Curls.

 - Caution when ordering S. purpurea varieties in the Pacific Northwest.
 Some varieties are particularly attractive to a stem gall midge in the Cecidomyiidae family.
 The midge lays eggs in the stems and the larvae make a gall on the stem.
-The most susceptible varieties at our farm are Eugene, Lambertiana, Polish Purple, Leicestershire Dicks, Light Dicks, America, Richartii, Packing Twine, Vermont Red.
+The most susceptible varieties at our farm are Eugene, Lambertiana, Polish Purple, Packing Twine, Richartii, Leicestershire Dicks, Light Dicks, America, Vermont Red.

 - Remember that a bundle of 5 cuttings really won’t produce a significant number of rods.
 It does offer a way to trial a variety and produce more cuttings to propagate.
 In order to start growing enough to actually weave baskets it’s better to plant 20 or more of a few varieties.